developmentseed/titiler/docs/src/advanced/rendering.md

 ### Custom Colormaps

-If you'd like to specify your own colormap, you can specify your own using a JSON:
+If you'd like to specify your own colormap, you can specify your own using an encoded JSON:

 ```python3
 import requests